Generator Buying Guide

-Are you a keen DIYer regularly taking on household projects?
+Are you a keen DIYer who regularly takes on household projects?
 Or a professional tradesman completing large-scale jobs?
 Either way, a high-quality generator is often an essential piece of kit.
 Yet, with a huge range of models designed for different tasks, from powering workshops to computer equipment, it’s important to choose one that’s right for you.
 That’s why we’ve put together this handy generator guide, so you can find one that perfectly suits the task at hand.

 What to look for when buying a generator

 We understand that figuring out which generator to buy is no mean feat.
 There’s a huge range of options to explore, from 2 kW diesel generators to small petrol models, big generators for the home to those for sensitive equipment.
-Whether you’re looking for a model that can keep up on the jobsite, or the best generator for home use, we’re here to help.
+Whether you’re looking for a model that can keep up on the jobsite or the best generator for home use, we’re here to help.
 We’ve spent some time putting together a simple checklist of considerations, so you know what to look for when buying a generator.

-• Wattage – It’s important to consider wattage before you buy.
+- Wattage: It’s important to consider wattage before you buy.
 You need to determine exactly how much power you’ll require for the items you wish to run.

-• Domestic or professional – Some generators are designed specifically for hobbyists and leisure use; others are perfect for workshops and commercial use.
+- Domestic or professional: Some generators are designed specifically for hobbyists and leisure use; others are perfect for workshops and commercial use.

-• Equipment – Do you want to run sensitive equipment such as computers or televisions straight from your generator?
+- Equipment: Do you want to run sensitive equipment, such as computers or televisions, straight from your generator?
 We have a range of inverter generators for sensitive electronics.

-• Outdoor Use – You may want to use your generator outside for activities such as camping.
+- Outdoor Use: You may want to use your generator outside for activities such as camping.
 Find out how you can tell if a generator is weatherproof and whether it's appropriate to use in wet conditions.

 Your total required wattage

-Many people ask us “what size generator do I need?”
+Many people ask us, “What size generator do I need?”
 The answer to this question depends on what it will be used for.
 All our models are rated to run at a certain wattage, so you must consider the amount of wattage you need your generator to produce.
-Regardless of whether you’ll be running camping equipment or a whole construction site, this is a vital step in the buying process – otherwise you might end up with a generator that isn’t fit for purpose.
+Regardless of whether you’ll be running camping equipment or a whole construction site, this is a vital step in the buying process; otherwise, you might end up with a generator that isn’t fit for purpose.

 Here are four key things to consider when it comes to wattage:

-1. You can find the individual wattages of an item on the equipment itself, in the user manual, on a manufacturer’s website, or by contacting the manufacturer by phone.
+- You can find the individual wattages of an item on the equipment itself, in the user manual, on a manufacturer’s website, or by contacting the manufacturer by phone.

-2. What items do you want to run together?
+- What items do you want to run together?
 For example, if you want to run a slow cooker and a fan at the same time, you need the combined wattage of the equipment.
 If you’ll only ever run each item independently, then you just need to worry about the item with the highest wattage.

-4. Give yourself some headroom.
-Just because your car can go 120 miles an hour, doesn’t mean that it’s suitable to drive at the maximum all the time.
+- Give yourself some headroom.
+Just because your car can go 120 miles an hour doesn’t mean that it’s suitable to drive at the maximum all the time.
 Your generator will be very much the same; a 4200W generator shouldn’t be used to power 4200 watts worth of equipment.
 Give yourself at least 20% head room.

 So, what capacity generator do I need, exactly?
 Here’s how to work out what your final required wattage is:

-650W (drill) x 3 (starting wattage) = 1950W
+650W (drill) x 3 (starting wattage) = 1950W.

 1950W (drill total) + 250W (slow cooker) = 2200W